GlennJohansson85/postwall/README.md

 ### First Time Visitor Goals
 #### When first visiting Postwall, users are introduced to a user-friendly platform where they can:
 * <strong>Browse posts</strong> which are displayed on the main page "Postwall" in descending order, with each post featuring a post title, image (optional), a short description and metadata (author’s username and timestamp).
 * <strong>Search for posts</strong> using the searchfield in the navbar.
 Post titles are familiar to the user´s input and will be presented as links in a dropdown.
 When clicked, the user will be scrolled down to the specific post.
-By pressing "Enter", or the search icon, all related posts will be presented as links in a result page.
+By pressing "Enter" or clicking on the search icon, all related posts will be presented as links in a result page.

 By using the search field in the navbar users can search for specific posts, which are presented as links in a dropdown or in